davery22/conveyor/design-notes/02-sink-and-source.md

 This is still imperatively managing threads, but offers much better encapsulation than before `StepSegue` existed.
-The `producer` and `consumer` names might be starting to feel odd - in reality both threads are fulfilling a 'producer' and 'consumer' role, but the consumption by `batch.offer` and production by `batch.poll` is glossed over.
+The `producer` and `consumer` names might be starting to feel odd - in reality both threads are fulfilling a 'producer' and 'consumer' role, but the consumption by `batch.push` and production by `batch.pull` is glossed over.
 Though we could still write the code very similarly to this today, we would probably factor the 'work processing' into a Source, and the 'batch writing' into a Sink.
 This would allow us to connect and `run` the underlying Stations, which under the hood would pretty much look like the two threads above (but with the surrounding 'complete/close protocol' correctly handled